commodityvectors/circus/docs/source/index.rst

 Circus provides two command-line tools to manage your running daemon:

-- *circusctl*, a management console you can use to perform actions such as adding or removing :term:`workers`
+- *cvec_circusctl*, a management console you can use to perform actions such as adding or removing :term:`workers`

-- *circus-top*, a top-like console you can use to display the memory and cpu usage of your running Circus.
+- *cvec_circus-top*, a top-like console you can use to display the memory and cpu usage of your running Circus.

 To learn more about these, see :ref:`cli`